 After you apply

 It may feel like a waiting game once you have made your application.
-Here we explain what happens after you apply, including information about how your application is processed, what conditional and unconditional offers are and what UCAS Extra, Confirmation, Adjustment and Clearing is.
+On our 'after you apply' pages we explain what comes next including information about how your application is processed, what conditional and unconditional offers are and what UCAS Extra, Confirmation, Adjustment and Clearing is.

 Academic Technology Approval Scheme (ATAS)

-The Academic Technology Approval Scheme (ATAS) is a government verification scheme for international students.
+The Academic Technology Approval Sceheme (ATAS) is a government verification scheme for international students.
 Here we provide details of the scheme and the steps you need to take to apply.

 Year in China